As an Amazon Associate we earn from qualifying purchases.

 My Approach to Beer Battered Cheese Curds

 When it comes to making any deep-fried foods such as potatoes or cheese dishes, oil management is key.
-If you haven’t read our article on patatas bravas, now is a good time to check it out.
+If you haven’t read my article on patatas bravas, now is a good time to check it out.
 For the quick version, when it comes to working with oil in this beer battered deep fried cheese curds recipe, here is what you should do:

 - Be safe – use a high walled, thick-bottomed pot for the oil.